ZarnackGroup/racoon_clip/docs/all_options.rst

 .. note::

-   When different settings are supplied in both the YAML configuration and on the command line, the value in the YAML configuration currently takes precedence.
+   When different settings are supplied in both the YAML configuration and on the command line, the value in the command line will override the YAML configuration.

 Required and conditional input
 ------------------------------

-Every analysis requires ``infiles`` and ``genome_fasta``.
+Every analysis requires ``infiles``,``genome_fasta``.
 Demultiplexing additionally requires ``samples`` and ``barcodes_fasta``.

 A ``gtf`` annotation is optional but recommended.
 Either select an ``experiment_type`` preset